TU-Delft-AI-Energy-Lab/Flexibility_Under_Low_Observability/README.md

 This code runs power flow-based simulations on the PandaPower CIGRE MV with PV and WT DER for flexibility estimation.

 ## Citation:
-If you use this code, please cite our corrsponding paper whose study case is implemented either by:
+If you use this code, please cite our corresponding paper "Exploring Operational Flexibility of Active Distribution Networks with Low Observability" whose study case is implemented either by:
-    - Using the cite option at the right of your screen
 - Through the scholar url: TBD
 - Through the doi: TBD
+- Using the cite option at the right of your screen

 ## Algorithm:
 The algorithm structure is: